Unhide columns, rows and sheet in Excel

 How to unhide a worksheet?

-Right click any of the sheet that you want to hide and press the “Hide” option in the menu:
+Right click any of the sheets that you want to hide and press the “Hide” option in the menu:

 Excel hide sheet